 A smile again appeared.

 Darcy dropped his jaw.
 “Goodness, Bingley!
-She was out walking in the mud?”
+She was out strolling in the mud?”

 “Well, certainly you recollect how much rain we had received.
 She had been just as eager to get out and walk as you were to get out and ride back to London!” he replied and laughed.